Manage your Kubernetes deployments

 with:

-cluster_name: ${{ fromJson(inputs.port_context).entity.properties.Cluster }}
+cluster_name: ${{ fromJson(steps.get-workload.outputs.entity).properties.cluster }}

 location: '${{ secrets.GCP_CLUSTER_LOCATION }}'

-- name: Restart Kubernetes deployment
+- name: Restart Kubernetes workload

 run: |